FelixSchladt/OxideWM/man/src/config.1.md

 Next
 : next initialized workspace with a higher index than the current workspace

+Previous
+: next initialized workspace with a lower index than the current workspace

 Next_free
 : next available workspace with a higher index than the current workspace which is not initialized

-Previous
-: next initialized workspace with a lower index than the current workspace

-New
-: newly initialized workspace

 Index
 : workspace with the given index